matt-cha/matt-cha/README.md

 ### About Me

-I am a software engineer and I love creating applications that are not only fun, but also have real-world application and use with modern, professional technologies.
+I am a software engineer and I love learning and growing my skillset as I continue to creatie applications that are not only fun, but also have real-world application and use with modern, professional technologies.
 I am constantly seeking to improve my technical skills and I'm always open to learning new things and connecting with new people.
 Outside of coding, I also do professional photography work for weddings, engagements, and events as well!

 ### LinkedIn